agiza/stream-video-player/readme.txt

 = What's new in the latest version? =
 * Fix!
 A general bug on the plug-in fixed.
+* Fix!
+A fix to the QuickTag generator.
 * NEW!
-Turkish, Lithuanian, Georgian and Italian translations added.
+Afrikaans, Turkish, Lithuanian, Georgian and Italian translations added.
 * NEW!
 Now YouTube videos can be seen on mobile devices if the device supports YouTube video.